Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Introduction.

 We note that even though the adaptive \ProbeMax problem appears to be more ``difficult'' than its non-adaptive counterpart, we are not aware of any way to derive Theorem~\ref{thm:NAProbeMax} as a corollary of Theorem~\ref{thm:AdapProbeMax}.
 In essence, there is no natural way to transform a given decision tree into a non-adaptive solution while preserving its performance guarantee.

-\textbf{\Prophets.} This problem has originally been studied in the 1980's by Hill~\cite{Hill-Journal83}, who proved the existence of a non-adaptive optimal policy.
-From an algorithmic perspective, an approximation ratio of $1/2$ directly follows from the classical Prophet inequality~\cite{Krengel-Journal77,Krengel-Journal78,Samuel-Annals84}, which provides a threshold-based algorithm with value at least $\frac{1}{2} \cdot \E[\max_i X_i]$.
-In a recent work, Agrawal et al.~\cite{ASZ-EC20} obtained improved constant-factor approximations for special classes of distributions, such as when each random variable has a support size of at most two.
-Our next result provides an EPTAS for this problem in its utmost generality (proved in~\S\ref{sec:freeOrder}).

-We remark that Fu et al.~\cite{FLX-ICALP18} obtained an \emph{adaptive} PTAS for the more general \Pandora problem, which captures \Prophets for zero costs.
-However, this result does not translate to a {non-adaptive} PTAS for finding a fixed permutation a-priori, and certainly not to an EPTAS.

-\textbf{Extensions.} In \ifFULL \S\ref{sec:equivPandProphet} \else the full version \fi we obtain an EPTAS for a variant of the classical Pandora's Box problem~\cite{Weitzman-Econ79}.
-In \emph{\Pandora}, introduced by Fu et al.~\cite{FLX-ICALP18}, one has to immediately decide upon seeing a random variable whether to select it or not.
-Formally, given distributions of $n$ independent random variables $X_1, \ldots, X_n$, the outcome of each $X_i$ can be observed by paying a known cost $c_i$; the algorithm is required to find a permutation $\sigma \in S_n$ to discover the outcomes and a stopping time $\tau$, so as to maximize $\E[X_{\sigma(\tau)} - \sum_{i \leq \tau} c_{\sigma(i)}]$.
+\paragraph{Extensions.} In Section~\ref{sec:eqquivPandProphet} we obtain an EPTAS for a variant of the classical Pandora's Box problem~\cite{Weitzman-Econ79}.
+In \emph{\Pandora}, introduced by Fu et al.~\cite{FLX-ICALP18}, upon observing a random variable, one has to immediately decide whether to select it or not.
+Formally, given $n$ independent random variables $X_1, \ldots, X_n$, the outcome of each $X_i$ can be observed by paying a known cost, $c_i$.
+The algorithm is required to determine a permutation $\sigma \in S_n$ along with a stopping time $\tau$, so as to maximize $\expar{X_{\sigma(\tau)} - \sum_{i \leq \tau} c_{\sigma(i)}}$.
 Fu et al.~\cite{FLX-ICALP18} proposed an adaptive PTAS for this problem.
 Our contribution in this context is to prove that \Pandora is in fact equivalent to the \Prophets problem.
-More specifically, we show that the optimal solution to the former problem is a non-adaptive permutation, and that an $\alpha$-approximation for \Prophets implies an $\alpha$-approximation for \Pandora.
+Specifically, we show that the optimal solution to the former problem is a non-adaptive permutation, and that an $\alpha$-approximation for \Prophets implies an $\alpha$-approximation for \Pandora.
 By combining this equivalence with Theorem~\ref{thm:Prophets}, we derive the following result.